ugurcan377/solarchive/README.md

 + aptitude is an object which has described before
 + rep is a number. "rep" denotes a network of players choice.
 If it was a specific network it will be "@-rep" for example
 + moxie and "credits" are numbers
-+ trait is an array of strings
++ trait is an array of strings if there is different levels for a trait this notation is used trait, traitv2, traitv3
 + psi is either a number or an object.
 If it's a number, player can select this number of sleights regardless of sleights type, and it's an object it tells the player how many sleights of which type they can choose.
 Exp. *"psi": {"chi": 3, "gamma": 3}*
 + skills is an object it contains the name of skill as key and a number, array or object as value.
 The skills which does not have different fields are always represented with numbers.
 Skills that does have different fields are represented by either a number or an object.
 A number means player chooses the field and an object means a pre-selected specific field.
 If the skill value is an array this means multiple fields on that same skill.
 ```json